tilek/about-me/my_goals_for_the_world.md

 2. The power of strong artificial intelligence is widely distributed proportionally to people's intelligence and altruism.*

+3. Power is well distributed and gained meritocratically by the most intelligent, most rational and most altruistic people.*

-3. Earth-originated life overall has reached sustainable growth and became ever more resilient.*
+4. Earth-originated life overall has reached sustainable growth and became ever more resilient.*

 Examples of organizations working on this goal:
 * United Nations Framework Convention on Climate Change